mwrynn/tntgen/README.md

 ## HOW TO RUN THIS PROGRAM:

-There are one of two ways to run this program: download the binary and run it, or build it yourself and run it.
+There are two ways to run this program: download the binary and run it, or build it yourself and run it.

 ## DOWNLOAD AND RUN TNTGEN:
 ### PREREQUISITES: